- You Are In:

 The water quality on both the north and south sides of St Sampson Harbour is sometimes an issue after very heavy rainfall when the combined sewer overflows (CSOs) activate.
 This can have an impact on the quality of the nearby bathing waters.

-The area around Summerfield Road and La Hure Mare is prone to flooding during heavy rainfall which needs to be resolved.
+The area around Summerfield Road and La Hure Mare is prone to foul water flooding during heavy rainfall, the risk of foul water flooding needs to be resolved.

-The pumping station is very deep and prone to failure making access difficult so maintenance work needs to be done to upgrade this.
+The pumping station is very deep and prone to failure, maintenance access to the station is dangerous and difficult and so work needs to be done to improve the situation.

-The proposed plans to develop Leales Yard and other sites in and around St Sampson and the Vale are likely to present an even greater demand on the existing sewer and foul water system so this needs to be addressed.
+The proposed plans to develop Leales Yard and other sites in and around St Sampson and the Vale are likely to present an even greater demand on the existing sewerage system so this needs to be addressed.

 Phase one of the project, the extension and upgrade of a pumped rising main was completed in May 2017, this enables the pumping station to handle greater flows, reducing the reliance on combined sewer outfalls (CSOs) to the north & south of the harbour entrance and therefore greatly reducing the risk of pollution in the area.